Ian Smith: Fallout from UDI

 The UN General Assembly and Security Council quickly joined the UK in condemning UDI as illegal and racist.
 Security Council Resolutions 216 and 217, adopted in the days following Smith's declaration, denounced UDI as an illegitimate "usurpation of power by a racist settler minority", and called on nations not to entertain diplomatic or economic relations.
-No country recognised Rhodesia as independent.
+No country recognised UDI as legitimate.
 Black nationalists in Rhodesia and their overseas backers, prominently the Organisation of African Unity (OAU), clamoured for the UK to remove Smith's government with a military invasion, but Britain dismissed this option, citing logistical issues, the risk of provoking a pre-emptive Rhodesian strike on Zambia, and the psychological issues likely to accompany any confrontation between British and Rhodesian troops.
 Wilson instead resolved to end UDI through economic sanctions, banning the supply of oil to Rhodesia and the import of most Rhodesian goods to Britain.
 When Smith continued to receive oil through South Africa and Portuguese Mozambique, Wilson posted a Royal Navy squadron to the Mozambique Channel in March 1966.
 This blockade, the Beira Patrol, was endorsed by UN Security Council Resolution 221 the following month.

 Wilson predicted in January 1966 that the various boycotts would force Smith to give in "within a matter of weeks rather than months", but the British (and later UN) sanctions had little effect on Rhodesia, largely because South Africa and Portugal went on trading with it, providing it with oil and other key resources.
 Clandestine trade with other nations also continued, initially at a reduced level, and the diminished presence of foreign competitors helped domestic industries to slowly mature and expand.
 Even many OAU states, while bombarding Rhodesia with opprobrium, continued importing Rhodesian food and other products.
 Rhodesia thus avoided the economic cataclysm predicted by Wilson and gradually became more self-sufficient.
 "Rhodesia can not only take it, but she can also make it," Smith said on 29 April 1966, while opening the annual Central African Trade Fair in Bulawayo.
 "When I say take it, I use it in two ways.
 Firstly, when it comes to sanctions we have proved we can take it.
 Secondly, when it comes to independence, we have also proved we can take it."

+Meanwhile, throughout the 1960s and '70s, Smith hired pseudoarchaeologists with the aim to preserve the myth that Great Zimbabwe was the product of a mysterious foreign civilisation.
+His government forced Peter Garlake, who argued that it was the work of the Karanga (south-central Shona), into exile.